– Commenced Dosing of Patients in Phase 1 Clinical Trial with INM-755 –

 North America (Toll Free):

-Table 1:Â Condensed consolidated interim statements of financial position (unaudited):
+Table 1:Â Condensed consolidated statements of financial position (unaudited):

 CONDENSED CONSOLIDATED INTERIM STATEMENTS OF FINANCIAL POSITION (unaudited)

 As at December 31, 2019 and June 30, 2019

 Cash and cash equivalents

 Current portion of lease obligations

 Table 2:Â Condensed consolidated statements of operations and comprehensive loss (unaudited):